SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps/MapsTutorial.md

 ## Step 6: Visualize connections

-Now that all the cell towers are shown on the map, you can visualize the connections between them.
+Now that all the cell towers are shown on the map, you can visualize the connections between them:

 1. Create a new query.